redox-os/book/src/ch08-05-troubleshooting.md

 ### Fetch

-Each recipe source is downloaded using `git` or `tar`, according to the `[source]` section of `cookbook/recipes/RECIPE/recipe.toml` (where RECIPE is the name of the recipe).
-Source is placed in `cookbook/recipes/RECIPE/source`.
-Some packages use the older `recipe.sh` instead.
+Each recipe source is downloaded using `git` or `tar`, according to the `[source]` section of `cookbook/recipes/recipe-name/recipe.toml`.
+Source is placed in `cookbook/recipes/recipe-name/source`.
+Some recipes use the older `recipe.sh` format instead.

-If you are doing work on a package, you may want to comment out the `[source]` section of the recipe.
-To discard your changes to the source for a package, or to update to the latest version, uncomment the `[source]` section of the recipe, and use `rm -rf source target` in the `PACKAGE` directory to remove both the source and any compiled code.
+If you are doing work on a recipe, you may want to comment out the `[source]` section of the recipe.
+To discard your changes to the source for a recipe, or to update to the latest version, uncomment the `[source]` section of the recipe, and use `rm -rf source target` in the recipe directory to remove both the source and any compiled code.

 After all recipes are fetched, a tag file is created as `build/$ARCH/$CONFIG_NAME/fetch.tag`, e.g. `build/x86_64/desktop/fetch.tag`.
 If this file is present, fetching is skipped.
 You can remove it manually, or use `make rebuild`, if you want to force refetching.

 ### Cookbook

 Each recipe is built according to the `recipe.toml` file.
 The compiled recipe is placed in the `target` directory, in a subdirectory named based on the processor architecture.
 These tasks are done by various Redox-specific shell scripts and commands, including `repo.sh`, `cook.sh` and `Cargo`.
-These commands make assumptions about $PATH and $PWD, so they might not work if you are using them outside the build process.
+These commands make assumptions about `$PATH` and `$PWD`, so they might not work if you are using them outside the build process.

-If you have a problem with a package you are building, try `rm -rf target` in the `RECIPE` directory.
+If you have a problem with a package you are building, try `rm -rf target` in the recipe directory.
 A common problem when building on non-Debian systems is that certain packages will fail to build due to missing libraries.
 Try using [Podman Build](./ch02-06-podman-build.md).

 After all packages are cooked, a tag file is created as `build/$ARCH/$CONFIG_NAME/repo.tag`.
 If this file is present, cooking is skipped.
 You can remove it manually, or use `make rebuild`, which will force refetching and rebuilding.